hannosgit/api_gateway_reactive/README.md

 # Source Code for the Reactive Implementation of the API Gateway

 This repository contains the source code for the reactive implementation of the API gateway.
-The service expose a single endpoint: `http://localhost:8080/order/:orderId` that returns the aggregated details of an order.
+The service exposes a single endpoint: `http://localhost:8080/order/:orderId` that returns the aggregated details of an order.

 ## Build Project